 Common Uses of an Employer Identification Number (EIN)

-Once your business has an EIN, you’ll use it for various purposes.
+When your company has its own EIN you will need to use it in a range of cases.
 Here are some of the most common uses:

 1. Tax Reporting and Filing